 While NNS models, like RBC models, were fundamentally nonlinear, they were typically studied using linear approximation.
-In linearized NNS models (as with their predecessors, the linear rational expectations models), the question of existence and uniqueness of equilibrium generally was presumed to be identical to the question of whether the model possessed unique stable local dynamics in the neighborhood of the steady state around which one linearized.
-In turn, the nature of the local dynamics depended on the properties of the interest rate rule.
+In linearized NNS models (as with their predecessors, the linear rational expectations models), the question of existence and uniqueness of equilibrium generally was presumed to be identical to the question of whether the model possessed unique stable local dynamics in the neighborhood of the steady state around which one linearized.3 In turn, the nature of the local dynamics depended on the properties of the interest rate rule.
 Although specific conditions can vary across models, the results in Leeper (1991) and Kerr and King (1996) were the basis for a useful rule of thumb in many monetary models: Taylor-style interest rate rules were consistent with unique stable local dynamics only if the coefficient on inflation was greater than one; a coefficient less than one would be consistent with a multiplicity of stable local dynamics.
-Taylor rules with a coefficient greater than one became known as active Taylor rules, and the rule of thumb
+Taylor rules, and the rule of thumb

-&lt;sup>3 For example, see Blanchard and Kahn (1980) or King and Watson (1998).
+$^{^3}$ For example, see Blanchard and Kahn (1980) or King and Watson (1998).
 In many economic models, explosive paths for some variables are inconsistent with equilibrium.
 For example, explosive paths for the capital stock can be inconsistent with a transversality condition (in non-technical terms, consumers would be leaving money on the table), and explosive paths for real money balances can violate the requirement of a nonnegative price level.
 See Obstfeld and Rogoff (1983) for a discussion of these issues.

-that active Taylor rules guaranteed a unique equilibrium became known as the Taylor principle.
-Passive Taylor rules, in contrast, are Taylor rules with a coefficient on inflation less than one.
+that active Taylor rules guaranteed a unique equilibrium became known as the Taylor principle.4 Passive Taylor rules, in contrast, are Taylor rules with a coefficient on inflation less than one.